 Proving Fault in a Parking Lot or Garage Accident

 Parking area injury claims can be highly complicated, and it is often difficult for victims to recover compensation.
-This is especially true in states like Alabama, where they apply the “contributory negligence” legal doctrine in personal injury cases.
-Under contributory negligence, an injured party can be barred from covering compensation if they are found to be even 1% at fault for the underlying accident.
+This is especially true in states like Alabama, where an injured party can be barred from covering compensation if they are found to be even 1% at fault for the underlying accident.

 This does not mean it is impossible to win cases like these, but it does mean you need to be proactive and get an experienced attorney involved as early as possible after the accident.
 By retaining strong legal counsel right away, steps will be taken to uncover critical facts and preserve important pieces of evidence, so your right to recover just compensation for your injuries can be fully protected.